*All Orders 4/19-4/27 Will Ship 4/28*

 Eating one hot pepper after another to see how hot they are might not sound fun (although many people might think so), but fortunately, that’s not necessary.

-The Scoville Scale was created so you can judge just how hot a pepper is without risking your taste buds.
+The Scoville Scale was created to judge how hot a pepper is without risking your taste buds.

 How does the scale work?
 Let’s take a look.